Wonder4Code/pizza-react_f/README.md

 # React Pizza project

-This project divide on frontEnd and backEnd projects.
+This project divided on front-end and back-end projects.

 You need to pull this project and [react-pizza_b](https://github.com/Wonder4Code/pizza-react_b).
 Then start both projects.